Selected Items

 What file types can I import?

-Plain‑text files with .txt or .csv extensions load without additional formatting.
+Plain-text files with .txt or .csv extensions are accepted and line-split automatically.

 Glossary: